-According to the National Institute of Justice's missing person database, NamUs, every year in this country approximately 600,000 people go missing and 4,400 unidentified bodies are discovered.
+According to NamUs (the National Institute of Justice's missing person database), every year in this country approximately 600,000 people go missing and 4,400 unidentified bodies are discovered.
 Additionally, about 40,000 unidentified human remains cases exist in America.
 And according to the Murder Accountability Project, since 1980, over 250,000 murder cases in this country have gone unsolved.

 It's been long enough that these victims have gone without justice and without a voice.
-It's time to put these cases to rest and bring closure for the families who still grieve the loss of their loved ones, but we can only do it with your help.
+It's time to put these cases to rest and bring closure for the families who still grieve the loss of their loved ones, but we can only accomplish this with your help.